ze-e/youtube_spfy/README.md

 Tip: Any words inside of parentheses () or square brackets[] will automatically be deleted.
 So "Artist - Name (Official Audio)" becomes "Artist - Name."
 This is because the latter is more likely to yield a result on Spotify, while the former will return 'not found'.
-However, this means that arists with these characters in their name, such as Sunn O))) may create errors.
+However, this means that arists with these characters in their name, such as Sunn O))), may not return the desired result.

 Additionally, Spotify may return a different version of the song based on the title.
 This is especially true of remixes, which will usually return the original version of the song rather than the remix